Kejun-WU/Kejun-WU.github.io/_pages/about.md

 <li>2025.03:&thinsp; Call for papers, Journal of Real-Time Image Processing Special Issue on Real-Time Image Processing for Marine and Underwater Applications (Submission deadline
 31 July 2025)</li>
 <li>2024.12:&thinsp; Research on Gen-AI based image restoration is submitted to <b>IEEE TPAMI</b></li>
-<li>2024.12:&thinsp; Research on LLM Signal Fault Diagnosis and Image Anomaly Detection are submitted</li>
 <li>2024.12:&thinsp; 3 papers are accepted by ACM Transactions on Multimedia Computing Communications and Applications (JCR Q1)</li>
 <li>2024.11:&thinsp; 2 papers are accepted by IEEE Transactions on Multimedia (中科院一区TOP，JCR Q1)</li>
 <li>2024.08:&thinsp; 1 paper is accepted by Computer Vision and Image Understanding(JCR Q1)</li>